gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.19/index.md

 This feature followed our RFC process, you can read [RFC: Gatsby Head API](https://github.com/gatsbyjs/gatsby/discussions/35841) to understand how the API was created.

-## Release Candidate for gatsby-plugin-mdx v4
+## Release Candidate for `gatsby-plugin-mdx` v4

-TODO
+In case you missed it: We're working on a new major version of `gatsby-plugin-mdx` to support MDX v2, improve build & frontend performance, and simplify the API.

+You can now try out a release candidate version, head to the [MDX v2 RFC](https://github.com/gatsbyjs/gatsby/discussions/25068) to learn more.

 ## Notable bugfixes & improvements